engrinak/engrinak.github.io/_posts/2021-03-10-Geomagnetic-Observatory-Part3.md

 # Intro

 In this post I will answer the question: can you detect disturbances in the earth’s magnetic field using a cheap magnetometer and a Raspberry Pi?
 I will try to condense weeks of tinkering and testing down into a few paragraphs describing how I managed to get real measurements from the sensor.
 After that I will look at some of my data and compare it with data from a real [USGS observatory](https://www.usgs.gov/products/data-and-tools/real-time-data/geomagnetism) to see how it compares to actual scientific measurements.
 The RM3100 sensor I purchased from Amazon came with a link to a datasheet and some example code written for some other type of development board in C. I could find little reference to this sensor on any other blog or forum, except for one seemingly unfinished project on Github.
 I was not able to glean anything useful from the example C code, but I took some cues from the datasheet and followed an example sequence diagram and after a couple weeks of trial and error, I was able to establish that my python code was working and that my measurements were indeed valid.
-This all comes at a time when geomagnetic activity has been peaking, and in addition to some cool Aurora Borealis photos, I have also captured some cool data that has indeed confirmed the validity of the measurement.
+This all comes at a time when geomagnetic activity has been peaking, and in addition to some cool Aurora Borealis photos, I have also captured some cool data that has confirmed the validity of the measurement.

 # Connection